lacoco-lab/lacoco-lab.github.io/courses/probing-2024/index.markdown

 **Note: The syllabus is subject to change.
 You're welcome to suggest alternative topics or readings that you're interested in.**

 In each session, two students will together present two papers (in the "Readings" column) on a common topic.
+In some sessions there is only one paper, because they reqire more time and effort to understand or they should be presented in greater detail.
+In this case, two students will coordinate together and present it.

 | Date          | Topic               | Readings  | Slides  | Optional Material | Presenter  |